basedanarki/github2fullstack/README.md

 This is mainly for talking to chatbots that have huge context but don't automatically download code from github.
-(Refactoring your own things!!!🔑)

 example use: